 Finally, let's bring it all down so we can explore the network setup one step at a time.
-The following will kill your containers, remove the crypto material and four artifacts, and delete the chaincode images from your Docker Registry:
+The following will kill your containers, remove the crypto material and four artifacts, and delete the chaincode images from your Docker Registry.
+Once again, you will be prompted to continue, respond with a y: